Meesujit/Meesujit/README.md

   ]

 currently_learning: ["React, Node, and Next.js"]
-2024 Goals: ["Create 25+ Projects and learn at least 5-10 new Technologies."]
+2025 Goals: ["Looking for new fields to test my skills."]
 hobbies: ["Gaming", "Cinema", "Photography"]

 ```